smir3/16.-Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

-##Purpose
+## Purpose

-BigMarket is a company that helps businesses optimize their marketing efforts.
-Their client is about to release a large catalogue of products on a leading retail website and they want to know how reviews of their products compare to that of their competitors.
-Also interested in enrolling in a program that gives free products to select reviewwes but want to know if worth the cost.
-There are thousands of reviews and they are in words not numbers, will have to translate them in order to analyze them.
-Selby hired big market because they believe in the power of big data.
-Partnering with Jennifer, account manager at Big market,
+The Amazon Vine Program is a service that allows manufacturers and publishers to recieve reviews for their products.
+Companies provide their products to Amazon Vine Members and require them to write reviews for their product by paying a small fee to Amazon.
+The purpose of this analysis is to examine a dataset containing reviews for a specific products to determine if there is any bias towards favourable reviews from Vine members.
+The goal is to determine if having a paid Vine review makes a difference in the amount of 5 star reviews the company recieves.